mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 baby-grogu-baby-grogu-1  | Practicing The Telemetry completed: True
 ```

+OK, Baby Grogu did a good job, now it's time to rest.
+Go get up, drink a bit
-Now let's up the game and use OTel!
+of water, and when you come back with a fresh mind, let's up the game and
+use OTel!

 ## Expert Grogu level

+Over time, Baby Grogu has learned about observability and telemetry
+specifically.
+They have advanced to Expert Grogu level.
+How?
+Glad you asked,
+let me show you.

 First, change into the [`expert-grogu/`][repo-expert-grogu] directory.

-In this scenario we're logging to a file (in JSON format) from the Python app.
+In this scenario Expert Grogu is logging into a file (in JSON format),
-Then, we're using the OTel collector to read and parse the logs file content using
+from their Python app.
+Then, they are using the OTel collector to read that
-the [filelog receiver][filelog].
+very log file, parse the log records using the [filelog receiver][filelog]
+in the OTel collector and finally output it to `stdout` using the
+[debug exporter][debug].
+Makes sense?
+Let's see it in action …

 Overall, we have the following setup: